Icon (programming language): String scanning

 Icon refers to the left-hand-side of the ? as the subject, and passes it into string functions.
-Recall the find takes two parameters, the search text as parameter one and the string to search within in parameter two.
+Recall the find takes two parameters, the search text as parameter one and the string to search in parameter two.
 Using ? the second parameter is implicit and does not have to be specified by the programmer.
 In the common cases when multiple functions are being called on a single string in sequence, this style can significantly reduce the length of the resulting code and improve clarity.
 Icon function signatures identify the subject parameter in their definitions so the parameter can be hoisted in this fashion.

 The ? is not simply a form of syntactic sugar, it also sets up a "string scanning environment" for any following string operations.
 This is based on two internal variables, &subject and &pos; &subject is simply a pointer to the original string, while &pos is the current position within it, or cursor.
 Icon's various string manipulation procedures use these two variables so they do not have to be explicitly supplied by the programmer.
 For example: